narumolp/NMPAnchorOverlayView/README.md

 - size: the original size of an NMPAnchorOverlayView instance.
 The view will be created with the width from size.width and will appear with height of minHeight.
 - minHeight: the size of view in shrink state
 - maxHeight: the size of view in expand state
-- anchorLocation: indicates whether the view will anchor it’s top or bottom to it’s superview. .top is the default location
+- anchorLocation: indicates whether the view will anchor it’s top or bottom to it’s superview., .top is the default location
 - yMargin: the space between the view’s top edge to that of it’s superview for top anchor location and between view’s bottom edge to that of it’s superview for bottom anchor location.

 ### Convenience init function: